buddhaman/tim_engine/readme.txt

 - Visualize GRU,
 - Think about nice way to render creatures, or at least add googly eyes.

-------Game Engine-------

-- Show internal clock as actual clock + value.
+------ Evolution Sim -------

+- Draw vector with colors.
+- Draw matrix with colors.
+- Show matrix name on hover.
+- Show all inputs clearly and highlight in the world when you hover over it in the brain and vice versa (when in brain vis mode).
+- Visualize GRU.
 - Set internal clocks in editor.
 - Show X sensor.
 Clamp value.
-- Click on creature and show bodypart params, sensors and actuators visualized.
-- Visualize GRU.
 - Mouse input to move camera.
 - Only show angles in tooltip.
 Make interface less messy.